Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 • insomnia or restless sleep.

-Bruxism almost always provokes the erasure of enamel, which, in turn, leads to an increase in the sensitivity of the teeth: they begin to react to too hot, too cold, as well as sweet and sour foods.
-A visit to the dentist will help to detect odontism in time and take measures to eliminate it.
+Bruxism almost always provokes abrasion of the enamel, which, in turn, leads to increased sensitivity of the teeth: they begin to react to too hot, too cold, as well as sweet and sour foods.
+A visit to the dentist will help to detect odonterism in time and take measures to eliminate it.

-In the treatment of gnashing, it is very important to establish the true cause of this phenomenon.
-All reasons can be grouped into 6 groups.
-Depending on the area in which the roots of the problem lie, a person may need to consult a certain narrow specialist.
+When treating grinding, it is very important to establish the true cause of this phenomenon.
+All reasons can be combined into 6 groups.
+Depending on the area in which the roots of the problem lie, a person may need to consult a specific specialist.

 1. Psychology.
-In about 70% of cases, involuntary contraction of the masticatory muscles is a reaction to a person's internal experiences.
-Bruxism affects mainly people who experience psychological discomfort, nervous tension, stress or serious emotional stress.
-Teeth grinding is one of the companions of depression, therefore, if bruxism is suspected, it is necessary, first of all, to check the psycho-emotional state of a person.
+In approximately 70% of cases, involuntary contraction of the masticatory muscles is a reaction to a person’s internal experiences.
+Bruxism mainly affects people experiencing psychological discomfort, nervous tension, stress or serious emotional stress.
+Teeth grinding is one of the companions of depression, so if you suspect bruxism, you must first check the person’s psycho-emotional state.

-Since the occurrence of teeth grinding is most often provoked precisely by psychological factors, bruxism is called the disease of businessmen - people who are under the influence of constant stress.
+Since the occurrence of teeth grinding is most often provoked by psychological factors, bruxism is called a disease of businessmen - people under the influence of constant stress.

 2. Neurology.
-People with neurological problems can suffer from bruxism: tremor, epilepsy, enuresis, sleep apnea, various sleep disorders.
-In addition, gnashing appears in response to lesions of the trigeminal nerve: chewing muscles involuntarily come into tone, and the person ceases to control this process.
+Bruxism may affect people with neurological problems: tremor, epilepsy, enuresis, apnea, various disorders sleep.
+In addition, grinding appears in response to damage to the trigeminal nerve: the masticatory muscles involuntarily become toned, and the person ceases to control this process.

 3. Dentistry.
-It happens that the creak becomes a reaction to dental abnormalities.
-In adults, this phenomenon can be provoked by dental anomalies, poorly selected dentures and braces, malocclusion, poorly placed fillings, as well as diseases of the jaw joint.
+It happens that creaking becomes a reaction to dental abnormalities.
+In adults, this phenomenon can be caused by dental anomalies, poorly fitted dentures and braces, malocclusion, poorly placed fillings, as well as diseases of the jaw joint.

 4. Gastroenterology.
-Teeth grinding can also appear as a consequence of gastroesophageal reflux disease.
-In rare cases, bruxism is provoked by malnutrition, excessive consumption of caffeine, nicotine and alcohol.
+Grinding of teeth can also occur as a consequence of gastroesophageal reflux disease.
+In rare cases, bruxism is provoked by poor diet, excessive consumption of caffeine, nicotine and alcohol.
 This problem can haunt people who abuse sleeping pills and antidepressants.

 5. Otolaryngology.
-Being a frequent companion of snoring, bruxism can be triggered by the same reason: difficult nasal breathing caused by a deviated septum, overgrown adenoids, allergies, or a chronic runny nose.
+Being a frequent accompaniment of snoring, bruxism can be triggered by the same reason: difficulty in nasal breathing caused by a deviated nasal septum, enlarged adenoids, allergies or chronic runny nose.

 A good osteopath can help get rid of bruxism